 Aeronet Aids Historic Space Flight

-On July 19th, 2020, the United Arab Emirates’ first interplanetary mission successfully took off from the southern tip of Japan, launching a car-sized probe bound for Mars.
+On July 19, 2020, the United Arab Emirates’ first interplanetary mission successfully took off from the southern tip of Japan, launching a car-sized probe bound for Mars.
 The launch marked the beginning of the country’s most ambitious space project yet, aimed at studying the weather on Mars as it evolves throughout the planet’s year.

 The transfer operation required use of the Antonov 124’s onboard crane to carry the spacecraft in a specialized temperature and atmosphere-controlled container.
-From there, the spacecraft was loaded onto a sea freighter, carried to Tanegashima’s Shimama Seaport, and transferred, to the launch site.
+From there, the spacecraft was loaded onto a sea freighter, carried to Tanegashima’s Shimama Seaport, and transferred to the launch site.

 Tell us about your freight needs.
 We would like to propose a solution!

 Since 1982, Aeronet has been a family-owned company dedicated to providing the very best in global logistics solutions and freight services.
 With associates and partners connected to every major airport and seaport throughout the world, Aeronet is fully capable to handle your cargo and Make It Happen One Shipment at a Time®.